๐ŸฆBiological Anthropology

 The Neolithic transition represents a fundamental shift: for the first time, humans began reshaping their environment rather than simply adapting to it.
 This created new selective pressures and accelerated biocultural feedback loops.

-• Domestication of plants and animals—independent origins in multiple regions (Fertile Crescent, China, Mesoamerica) suggest convergent cultural evolution
+• Domestication of plants and animals: independent origins in multiple regions (Fertile Crescent, China, Mesoamerica, and others) suggest convergent cultural evolution driven by similar post-glacial environmental conditions

-• Sedentism and population growth—stable food supply enabled larger, denser populations but introduced new health challenges (infectious disease, nutritional deficiencies)
+• Sedentism and population growth: stable food supply enabled larger, denser populations but introduced new health challenges, including increased infectious disease (from living close to animals and in crowded settlements) and nutritional deficiencies (from reliance on fewer crop species)

-• Skeletal evidence of lifestyle change—increased dental caries, reduced stature, and repetitive stress injuries document the biological costs of agricultural life
+• Skeletal evidence of lifestyle change: increased dental caries (from starchy grain diets), reduced stature, and repetitive stress injuries document the biological costs of agricultural life

-Compare: Hunter-gatherer vs. agricultural populations—both are Homo sapiens, but skeletal and dental evidence shows distinct health profiles.
-This is a classic example of how culture creates new selective environments—a key concept for biocultural evolution questions.
+Compare: Hunter-gatherer vs. agricultural populations: both are Homo sapiens, but skeletal and dental evidence shows distinct health profiles.
+This is a textbook example of how culture creates new selective environments, a key concept for biocultural evolution questions.

 Quick Reference Table